alimness/sabbath-school-resources/src/en/aij/2025-02-bg/introduction.md

-### Miracles By the Sea (Jesus Cares for Me)

-Jesus did many miracles to show that He cared for everyone He met.
+Jesus cares for you!
+Learn about His many miracles which show His love and care.